rockysnow7/mlb-transformer/FORMAT.md

 - `position`: the position of the player, a string.
 - `name`: the name of the player, a string.

-## play
+## play information

-a play object contains the following fields:

-- `inning`: the inning of the play, an inning object.
-- `type`: the play type, a string.
-- any other information required for the play type.
+a play information object contains all the information required for the play type introduced on the previous line.

 the following table lists the information required for each play type (in order, from left to right):